Have Millennials Killed Business Cards?

 Personalize your card in a way that reflects your brand’s personality.
 Anything that is out of ordinary will catch people’s eye.

 Cards in non-traditional shapes and sizes get attention.

-You could use 4-inch-by-7-inch cards that fold over (like a mini brochure), cards made of plastic or cards with photos on them.
+You could also use 4-inch-by-7-inch cards/leaflets that fold over (like a mini brochure), cards made of plastic, or cards with photos on them.

 You could also give your business cards additional uses.
-Your card can be used for loyalty stamps, calendar or magnetic cards.
+Your card can be used for loyalty stamps, calendars, or magnetic cards.

 For example, if you run a salon, you may use calendar-card to mark the days when your business offers a cheaper rate or free samples.

 Or if you run a food-related business, write short recipes on the back of your card